 Expert guidelines offer evidence-based recommendations on nutritional care for people with cancer.
-These include the well-established professional guidelines and recommendations from Europe (ESPEN), along with new practical guidelines.8 As well, recommendations for cancer nutritional care are available for Australia and North America.
-Other guidelines have been developed for nutritional treatment of undernourished patients with cancer cachexia.
+These include the well-established professional guidelines and recommendations from

+Europe (ESPEN),^{6, 7} along with new practical guidelines.8 As well, recommendations for cancer nutritional care are available for Australia and North America.^{32, 33} Other guidelines have been developed for nutritional treatment of undernourished patients with cancer cachexia.34

 Given the high prevalence and negative impact of malnutrition on patients, validated clinical tools and processes are needed to identify malnourished patients and to initiate nutritional interventions that can improve clinical outcomes and reduce healthcare cost.35 Effective processes to identify and treat malnutrition are needed so improvements in performance are measured and key performance criteria with nutrition care delivery can be established.
 This requires interventions, beyond nutritional training and education, that focus on implementing evidence-based nutrition care for patients at-risk or malnourished upon hospital admission and throughout their hospital stay as well as at discharge.
-To this end, the American Academy of Nutrition and Dietetics and Avalere Health, along with other key stakeholders, developed the Malnutrition Quality Improvement Initiative (MQii), which sought to identify and manage malnutrition in older hospitalized adults.
-The MQii initiative highlights the importance of a hospital-based Global Malnutrition Composite Score (GMCS) consisting of four clinical quality measures (screening for malnutrition risk, nutrition assessment, malnutrition diagnosis, and implementation of nutritional care plan) that were validated and used in an electronic format.36 Such measures were designed to improve the quality of hospital-based malnutrition care, focusing on patient outcomes and on reducing healthcare costs, with higher scores indicating better quality of care.36 GMCS was recently included in the Centers for Medicare & Medicaid Services (CMS) Hospital Inpatient Quality Reporting (IQR) Program, thus giving the opportunity to hospitals across United States to internally monitor performance of the GMCS and four component measures over time to facilitate quality improvement for patients who are malnourished or at risk of malnourishment.37 An MQii Toolkit was developed to help hospitals implement the malnutrition initiative.
-While the MQii was initially focused on identifying malnutrition in older hospitalized adults (> 65 years), there is an opportunity to modify this program for patients with cancer.
-Review of 17 society clinical guidelines revealed a lack of consistency in the approach and management of nutritional care for patients with cancer.
+To this end, the American Academy of Nutrition and Dietetics and Avalere Health, along with other key stakeholders, developed the Malnutrition Quality Improvement Initiative (MQii), which sought to identify and manage malnutrition in older hospitalized adults.35 The MQii initiative highlights the importance of a hospital-based Global Malnutrition Composite Score (GMCS) consisting of four clinical quality measures (screening for malnutrition risk, nutrition assessment, malnutrition diagnosis, and implementation of nutritional care plan) that were validated and used in an electronic format.36 Such measures were designed to improve the quality of hospital-based malnutrition care, focusing on patient outcomes and on reducing healthcare costs, with higher scores indicating better quality of care.36 GMCS was recently included in the Centers for Medicare & Medicaid Services (CMS) Hospital Inpatient Quality Reporting (IQR) Program, thus giving the opportunity to hospitals across United States to internally monitor performance of the GMCS and four component measures over time to facilitate quality improvement for patients who are malnourished or at risk of malnourishment.37 An MOii Toolkit was developed to help hospitals implement the malnutrition initiative.38 While the MQii was initially focused on identifying malnutrition in older hospitalized adults (> 65 years), there is an opportunity to modify this program for patients with cancer.39 Review of 17 society clinical guidelines revealed a lack of consistency in the approach and management of nutritional care for patients with cancer.
 40 However, a recent, large multicenter cohort study of hospitalized solid tumor cancer patients concluded that the Global Leadership Initiative on Malnutrition (GLIM) was an effective screening tool for cancer cachexia.
-41 Therefore, professional society collaboration on the development of an MQii-like process for adults hospitalized with cancer offers a unique opportunity to improve the nutritional care for these vulnerable patients.
+41 Therefore, professional society collaboration on the development of an

+MQii-like process for adults hospitalized with cancer offers a unique opportunity to improve the nutritional care for these vulnerable patients.

 In addition to identifying and treating malnutrition in hospitalized patients with cancer, focus must also be placed on nutrition interventions in the ambulatory care setting.
 Almost all patients (90%) with cancer are treated in outpatient clinics or cancer centers.
 Access to nutrition care is inadequate in ambulatory care with many patients not receiving nutritional screening or intervention.
-Almost all patient's response to treatment and may result in treatment delays, hospitalizations, and decreased quality of life.
-Almost all patients are treatment delays, hospitalizations, and decreased quality of life.
-Almost all patients with cancer, focus must also be placed in treatment and may result in treatment delays, hospitalizations, and decreased quality of life.
-Almost all patients with cancer, focus must also be placed in the ambulatory care setting.
+Almost all undetected and untreated, malnutrition impacts the patient's response to treatment and may result in treatment delays, hospitalizations, and decreased quality of life.
+Almost all undetected and untreated, malnutrition impacts the